 You may have your WPF application on .NET 5/6+ already.
 Or maybe you’re considering making one.
 WPF has already benefited from moving to .NET 5/6+, and your applications will have an edge compared to those still on .NET Framework.

 But just because your application is on .NET 5/6+ doesn’t mean it’s following the most important .NET 5/6+ best practice: fast release cadence.

 Your release cadence is the pace you push out updates for your application.
 It’s often a major focus for web application developers, but WPF developers should give it some thought as well.
 A fast-release cadence is not simply a set of tools; it’s a mindset that can be adopted by any developer.
 That being said, .NET 5/6+ does have tools to help improve your release cadence, and it’s worth learning what they are.

 In this article, learn:

 If you are looking at creating a new WPF Application, you should target .NET 5.

 To take advantage of new tools for releasing applications though, you will have to rethink how you build your application.
-A good way to start is considering how you deploy your application.
+A good way to start is to consider how you deploy your application.

-If you are using WPF with .NET 5, now is the right time to consider how you deploy your application—especially if you are using a legacy MSI installer.
-While much of the buzz around .NET 5 has been around improving releases for web applications, Microsoft has brought along some desktop deployment options as well. .NET 5 supports ClickOnce and MSIX deployments, both options worth considering for WPF developers looking to increase their release cadence.
-(As of the end of March 2021, there are some new developments on this front for the upcoming .NET 6.)
+If you are using WPF with .NET 5/6+, now is the right time to consider how you deploy your application—especially if you are using a legacy MSI installer.
+While much of the buzz around .NET 5/6+ has been around improving releases for web applications, Microsoft has brought along some desktop deployment options as well. .NET 5/6+ supports ClickOnce and MSIX deployments, both options worth considering for WPF developers looking to increase their release cadence.
+(There are some new developments on this front for the .NET 6.)

 |Maintenance||Easy.
 ClickOnce simplifies deployment for developers because it does not require you to maintain a separate project for your installer.|